So you want to play the banjo huh?

 Learning Your First Licks

 At some point I want to put a lot more instructional info here, but for now I don’t have the time.
 But I can point you in the right direction.
 First and foremost GET A TEACHER!
 I can not stress this enough.
 The banjo has been taught and “handed down” person to person since the beginning.
 There is no substitute for a real live person to teach you.
 If you know of any bands with banjo players ask them about it.
 Or call guitar shops who give guitar lessons.
 Ask if anyone there teaches the banjo and if they don’t ask if they could recommend another place to call.
 Once you find a banjo teacher make sure they teach clawhammer and not just bluegrass.
-If they look down there nose at clawhammer move on, life it too short for that.
+If they look down there nose at clawhammer move on.

 With that out of the way, first thing you need to get down in the right hand technique (assuming you are right handed).
 Luckily you can work on this all day in Open G and it will sound fine.
 Get your banjo to Open G. If you don’t know how check out the Tuning frame on Uncle Bens Banjo Homepage.
 Then check out the frailing frame on Uncle Bens Banjo Homepage.
 Work on it.
 This is also very well explained in the The How and the Tao of Old Time Banjo book.
 The companion DVD shows it and you can hear it.
 Work on that for a while.
 Order the books while working from Uncle Ben’s page, and find yourself a teacher.
 By the way I use my middle finger, you can use either that or your index.
 Opinions vary.
 Once you can do something with the right hand, start mixing it up with chords on the left hand.
 Chords take some time to get down, so relax.
 Another, easier, way to learn the chords is to learn one song after another, each song introducing a new chord; this is what a teacher is for.
 Below are some chords for you to practice.
 Practice switching between them.
 Start by doing the basic right hand technique with different chords.
 Then play: 1 strum pluck, 5 strum pluck, for a measure of one chord, then switch to another chord.
 If you are thinking “Huh?” that makes more sense after you look at the chord diagrams.
 If you are still lost the Tao book has some great exercises for this and explains it in more detail.
 And your teacher will explain what I mean if you ask.
-One note about the Tao book: It is a great resource for beginners.
-But move on quickly.
-The author tends to think one size fits all, he uses only G tuning, tells people to use their middle finger over the head of the banjo, etc. So don’t take everything he says as gospel.
-Use his book as a way to get going and quickly find teachers and people to play with and keep an open mind.

 Chords